ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/proj1.md

 1 1 2 3 5
 </pre>

 Test your function thoroughly to be sure it is correct.
-Verify that both fib(1) and fib(2) return 1, fib(3) returns 2, and so on.
+Verify that both fibo(1) and fibo(2) return 1, fibo(3) returns 2, and so on.
 You may assume that n will always be greater than 0, but find out what the function returns for 0 or negative values too, and try to understand why it returns what it does in such cases.

-*Hint:* Another way to write this is: fib(i) = fib(i-1) + fib(i-2).
-This does not mean that to calculate fib(i) you should call fib for both of the lower results.
+*Hint:* Another way to write this is: fibo(i) = fibo(i-1) + fibo(i-2).
+This does not mean that to calculate fibo(i) you should call fib for both of the lower results.
 What this really means is that the result of this iteration is dependent on your result of the last iteration and the iteration before that.
 Storing those (two) partial results are the key to getting this algorithm correct.

 Remember to let both partners think about this before diving in.
 Do not skip the design step, in which you work this out on paper before trying to write in Python.